Working With Government

 We are currently offering a complimentary one- to two-hour consultation to local governments interested in rental assistance/leasing programs or supportive housing for homeless people with special needs.

-During these complimentary consultations, the Executive Director and Associate Director of Abode Services will provide insight into your situation, covering issues such as:
+During these complimentary consultations, the Executive Director and Chief Operating Officer of Abode Services will provide insight into your situation, covering issues such as:

 - Size and scope of the program needed

 - Potential funding sources to be leveraged

 - Effective strategies for outreach to people experiencing homelessness